DaveVaval/Rocket-Elevators-Python-Controller/README.md

 ![alt text](https://github.com/DaveVaval/Rocket-Elevators-Python-Controller/blob/Main/img/R3.png)

-Welcome to the Ruby controller for Rocket Elevators!
+Welcome to the Python controller for Rocket Elevators!

 - Python is a fun and really clean language.
 So far one of my favorite programming languages!